-“We have built the service flexibly, starting from what our customers need,” tells company’s CEO Indrek Orro.
-“The service can be adopted to any industry.
+“We have built the service flexible, starting from what our customers need,” tells company’s CEO Indrek Orro.
+“The service can be adapted to any industry.
 Already 30 manufacturers have subscribed to our VMI service, and have already calculated significant cost cuts, not to mention the unprecedented smoothness or sourcing process.”

 From Central Warehouse to Cross-Docking